If you’ve been diagnosed with type 2 diabetes, there are lots of ways you can slow its progression and manage the risk of future complications.

 Space your meals at regular intervals through the day.
 This will help keep your blood glucose levels at a consistent level so that you don’t experience symptoms that occur when it/they dip or spike.

 As you may already be aware, diabetes increases your risk of heart disease—and smoking increases this risk even more.
 If you smoke contact quit or talk to your doctor for help to quit.

 Tip 4: Get support

-There’s good evidence to show that support from a diabetes educator can help with weight loss and overall quality of life, and reduce the risk of complications.
-Talk to your GP or get in touch with Diabetes Australia.
+Your GP is the best place to start for support with type 2 diabetes.
+There’s also good evidence to show that support from a diabetes educator can help with weight loss and overall quality of life, and reduce the risk of complications.
+Talk to your GP or get in touch with Diabetes Australia for a referral.

 If you’re a Medibank hospital member, you may also be able to access the Healthier Weight, Healthier Me: Type 2 Diabetes program.
 The pilot program includes up to up to 10 video consultations with an accredited dietitian to help with weight loss and diabetes management.
 Find out if you’re eligible here.

 One of the most important parts of managing your diabetes well is keeping your blood sugar levels within a certain range.

 Regular blood glucose level monitoring can help you see the effects of things like food and exercise on your blood glucose levels – and help you to manage your blood glucose levels.
 Speak to your doctor about the best way to monitor your levels.